Connect with others who understand.

 Primary Osteoporosis

-Osteoporosis that does not have a direct cause but occurs with aging is described as primary osteoporosis.
-Primary osteoporosis is the most common type.
-There are two subtypes of primary osteoporosis, type I and type II.
+Osteoporosis that doesn’t have a direct cause but occurs with aging is described as primary osteoporosis, and it’s the most common type.
+There are two subtypes — type 1 and type 2.

-Type I osteoporosis is much more common in women.
-For this reason, type I is also known as postmenopausal osteoporosis.
-It develops between the ages of 50 and 70 when the protective effects of estrogen in women begin to fade.
-Wrist and spine fractures are common in type I.
+Type 1 osteoporosis is much more common in women, according to Mayo Clinic, which is why it’s also called postmenopausal osteoporosis.
+It usually develops between ages 50 and 70, when estrogen’s protective effects begin to fade because hormonal levels drop with age.
+Wrist and spine fractures are common in type 1.

-Type II osteoporosis is also known as senile osteoporosis.
-Type II osteoporosis develops after the age of 70.
-In type II osteoporosis, hip and spine fractures are the most common.
+Type 2 osteoporosis, also called senile osteoporosis, develops after age 70.
+In type 2 osteoporosis, hip and spine fractures are the most common.

-There is some overlap between type I and type II osteoporosis.
+There can be some overlap between types 1 and 2 osteoporosis.

 Secondary Osteoporosis

-When osteoporosis is caused by another health condition or medical treatment, it is said to be secondary osteoporosis.
-Conditions including kidney failure, leukemia, and thyroid disease are among those that can cause osteoporosis.
-Medical treatments that can cause osteoporosis include corticosteroids such as Prednisone, some breast cancer medications, and Depo-Provera (Medroxyprogesterone).
-In some cases, secondary osteoporosis caused by medication may be reversed if it is identified early enough and the causative medication is stopped.
+When osteoporosis is caused by another health condition or medical treatment, it’s called secondary osteoporosis.
+Conditions such as kidney failure, leukemia, and thyroid disease can lead to osteoporosis.
+Medications that can cause osteoporosis include corticosteroids such as prednisone, some breast cancer medications, and depot medroxyprogesterone acetate (Depo-Provera), a birth control injection.
+Secondary osteoporosis caused by medication can sometimes be reversed if it’s caught early and the drug causing it is stopped or preventive treatments are used.

 Rare Types of Osteoporosis

 Osteoporosis can occur in children.
-Secondary osteoporosis is most common, and it may be caused by conditions including anorexia nervosa and leukemia or by medications used to treat other health problems.
-Children may develop osteoporosis as a result of rare conditions including the genetic disorders osteogenesis imperfecta and osteoporosis pseudoglioma syndrome.
-Osteoporosis in children with no clear cause is termed idiopathic juvenile osteoporosis, and it is extremely rare.
+Secondary osteoporosis is the most common type and may be caused by conditions such as anorexia nervosa and leukemia or by medications used to treat other health problems.
+Children also may develop osteoporosis due to rare genetic conditions such as osteogenesis imperfecta (caused by defective collagen production) and osteoporosis pseudoglioma syndrome (caused by abnormal bone and eye development).
+When osteoporosis in children occurs with no clear cause, it’s called idiopathic juvenile osteoporosis, which is extremely rare.

-Transient migratory osteoporosis can cause severe pain and fractures in one part of the body at one time, and in another part later on.
-For instance, someone with transient migratory osteoporosis may experience a fracture and pain in one hip.
-Later on, they may experience pain and a fracture in one foot.
-Bone mineral density scans are usually normal in other areas, but show a loss of density in the affected area.
+Transient migratory osteoporosis can cause severe pain and fractures in one part of the body and then later in another part.
+For instance, a person with transient migratory osteoporosis may have a fracture and pain in one hip, and then later experience pain and a fracture in one foot.
+Bone mineral density scans usually appear normal in unaffected areas but show a loss of density in the area with symptoms.
 Transient migratory osteoporosis is also known as bone marrow edema syndrome.

 All updates must be accompanied by text or a picture.